 In terms of dosing, sixty milligrams of toremifene citrate has been shown to be similar in effect to that of approximately twenty milligrams of tamoxifen citrate.
 From this it can be extrapolated that for treatment and/or prevention of gynocomastia, sixty milligrams should be sufficient for treatment.
 The same could be said for use during post-cycle therapy when the user wants to raise his testosterone levels as quickly as possible.
 However, as stated earlier in this profile, no research is currently available that definitively states that there is a certain dosage of the drug that does indeed raise testosterone levels in users whose are suppressed.

 In terms of dosing frequency, the drug has a fairly long active life therefore one could administer the compound once every few days.
 However to maintain fairly stable levels of the drug circulating in their system most users would be best served to administer the drug at least every other day or ideally every day.
 This ensures that there are no extreme spikes in the level of the drug and no severe tapering off.

 Potential Side Effects

-There is no toxicity issues directly related to the use of toremifene citrate.
+There are no toxicity issues directly related to the use of toremifene citrate.
 Any issues arising in this area were seemingly caused by the hormonal effects of the drug, rather then the properties of the drug itself.
-As well, most of these complications were connected to the disease, namely breast cancer, that the drug was being administered to treat.
+Most of these complications were connected to the disease, namely breast cancer, that the drug was being administered to treat.
 For the purposes of anabolic steroid users, toremifene citrate poses no potential toxicity issues.

 The only major concern is that there is no available research on the long term effects of administration of this drug.
 Of course this is due to the drug only having been approved for use since the mid-1990s.
 Outside of these concerns however, it appears that toremifene is a relatively safe compound for use by most anabolic steroid users.Find a distributor